The Myra Programming Language

 C++ is always one line away.

 A systems programming language in the Pascal/Oberon tradition.
 Compiles to C++23 via Zig/Clang.
-Produces real x86-64 binaries.
+Six targets from one source -- Windows, Linux, macOS, ARM64 and WebAssembly.
 The language definition ships as readable .mld files you can inspect, patch, and extend.

 hello.myra